openharmony/docs/en/application-dev/quick-start/arkts-basic-ui-description.md

 }
 ```

-### Structs with Mandatory Parameters
+### Structs with Parameters

-A struct with mandatory parameters is a component whose API definition expects parameters enclosed in the parentheses.
+A struct with parameters is a component whose API definition expects parameters enclosed in the parentheses.
 You can use constants to assign values to the parameters.

 Sample code: